Leasing the Public Range: The Taylor Grazing Act and the BLM

 Today, private grazing on BLM lands in Wyoming is guided by more than 100 specialists in grazing, wildlife management and multiple-use staff.
 These specialists oversee 17 million acres of public lands administered by nearly 3,000 grazing permits and leases, according to the BLM’s 2014 annual report.
 Grazing issues are also part of local BLM jurisdiction planning processes, such as resource management plans, that are revised on a 10 to 20 year cycle.

-BLM range management officials implemented more than a million dollars per year of range improvement projects to facilitate efficient grazing for more than a decade leading up to 2014.
+BLM range management officials implemented more than $1 million per year of range improvement projects to facilitate efficient grazing for more than a decade leading up to 2014.
 That year, the BLM collected more than $1.8 million in grazing fees, and the state of Wyoming received more than $27 million from the BLM in lieu of taxes on federal lands.

 Resources